sindre-frisvold-git/redis-docs/docs/guide/universal.md

 <!-- prettier-ignore -->
 ::: tip
-To get an idea how to use go-redis client, see [Getting started](server.md) guide.
+To get an idea how to use go-redis client, see [Getting started](go-redis.html) guide.
 :::

-`UniversalClient` is an abstract client which - based on the provided options - represents either a `ClusterClient`, a `FailoverClient`, or a single-node `Client`.
+`UniversalClient` is a wrapper client which, based on the provided options, represents either a `ClusterClient`, a `FailoverClient`, or a single-node `Client`.
 This can be useful for testing cluster-specific applications locally or having different clients in different environments.